damianjoakes/xmap/README.md

 ### Purpose
 A key/value map designed to prioritize insertion order (chronological-index-map).

-### Current functions
-- `insert` - inserts a new key/value pair into the map.
-- `remove` - removes a key/value pair from the map by insertion order.
-- `index` - retrieves a key/value pair from the map by insertion order.
+All keys in this map are accessible directly by their insertion order.
+All values in this map are accessible directly by their associated key.